zhinoo-zobairi/OCI-Networking-Professional/OCI_VCN_Overview.md

 dynamic routing gateway(DRG) that allows you to communicate with on-premise resources through either a virtual private network or through a digital circuit via fastconnect.

-you can have up to five nonoverlapping ipv4 cidr blocks of your choice. allowable range is from /30 to /16. they can be modified after creation.
+you can have up to  f nonoverlapping ipv4 cidr blocks of your choice. allowable range is from /30 to /16. they can be modified after creation.

 ipv6 is optional can be enabled upon creation or later. if you enable it for vcn, it doent automatically apply to the subnets. for each subnet it has to be enabled seperately